-VIII.
-A SAMPLE CASE
+V. A SAMPLE CASE

-The case study of £100 Million Durand Centre shopping mall (constructed on an existing site in southwest London, UK during early 1990's) construction considered here is described in detail in [12].
+The case study of £100 Million Durand Centre shopping mall (constructed on an existing site in southwest London, UK during early 1990's) construction considered here is described in detail in [12] and the reader is advised to refer to it.